 eBird has gone mobile!

-You can even enter your bird sightings in eBird on your smartphone, ipad and ipod touch: The app “Birdlog ANZ” (Australia and New Zealand is now available for Apple and Android.
+You can enter your bird sightings on your smartphone by downloading the eBird app for Android or iOS.
 Forget about sitting at your computer – transform your bird sightings into eBird submissions and build your own lists while sharing your sightings – and while in the field!